Welcome to the Massachusetts Coalition for Suicide Prevention website

 We will only be successful in our mission to save lives if we all work in partnership.
 The MCSP seeks to serve as a bridge between those on the front lines of suicide prevention and local communities seeking to make their communities safe and healthy.
 We seek to be a focal point for exchanging ideas and a clearinghouse for suicide prevention activities in the state.

-***Save the Date for our annual State House Awards Event February 9th, 2015***
+***Please Join us at our annual State House Awards Event February 9th, 2015***

 Take an anonymous screening for a quick way to identify whether you or a family member may be experiencing symptoms associated with an illness and whether follow-up with a professional may be beneficial.
 We encourage you to take advantage of this service without obligation and you can be assured all responses are strictly confidential.
 Upon completing the screening, information on local resources will be made available.
 Click here